ibm-cloud-docs/Cloudant/offerings/connecting.md

 You can leverage the curl command-line utility to access the {{site.data.keyword.cloudant_short_notm}} HTTPS API.

-For more information about {{site.data.keyword.cloudant_short_notm}} legacy authentication, see the [API reference overview](/docs/Cloudant?topic=Cloudant-api-reference-overview#api-reference-overview).
-In the API reference examples, you find details on supplying a username and password to access the {{site.data.keyword.cloudant_short_notm}} API with curl.
+For more information about {{site.data.keyword.cloudant_short_notm}} legacy authentication, see [Working with curl](/docs/Cloudant?topic=Cloudant-working-with-curl).
+You will find details on supplying a username and password to access the {{site.data.keyword.cloudant_short_notm}} API with curl.

 If you use {{site.data.keyword.cloud_notm}} IAM authentication, you must first get an {{site.data.keyword.cloud_notm}} IAM token by using an API key.
 You pass the IAM token to the {{site.data.keyword.cloudant_short_notm}} instance to authenticate.
 For more information, see [Passing an {{site.data.keyword.cloud_notm}} IAM token to authenticate with a service's API](/docs/account?topic=account-iamapikeysforservices#token_auth){: new_window}{: external}